-There are significant differences between the Commonwealth and the Telstra Board with respect to the nomination for election as a director of Mr Geoffrey Cousins.
+There are significant differences between the Commonwealth and the Telstra Board with respect to the election as a director of Mr Geoffrey Cousins.

-Telstra's annual general meeting on 14 November 2006 will be held shortly before the completion of the Global Offering, at which time the Commonwealth will still own approximately 51.8% of Telstra shares.
-The Commonwealth has sought the nomination of Mr Geoffrey Cousins for election as a director of Telstra at the annual general meeting and has indicated that it will vote in favour of the election of Mr Cousins.
+Telstra's annual general meeting was held on 14 November 2006 shortly before the completion of the Global Offering, at which time the Commonwealth still owned approximately 51.8% of Telstra shares.
+The Commonwealth sought the nomination of Mr Geoffrey Cousins for election as a director of Telstra at the annual general meeting and voted its shares in favour of the election of Mr Cousins.
 Mr Cousins has more than 26 years experience as a company director and is currently a director of Insurance Australia Group Limited.
 Mr Cousins was previously the Chairman of George Patterson Australia and is a former director of Publishing and Broadcasting Limited, the Seven Network, Hoyts Cinemas group and NM Rothschild & Sons Limited.
 He was the first Chief Executive of Optus Vision and before that held a number of executive positions at George Patterson, including Chief Executive of George Patterson Australia.
 Mr Cousins is a director of the Cure Cancer Australia Foundation.

 Mr Cousins was a part-time consultant to the Prime Minister for nine years resigning upon his nomination for the Board.

-The Government believes that Mr Cousins has the necessary qualifications to serve as a director given his broad experience across the telecommunications, broadcasting and advertising sectors and if elected would be an effective director.
+The Government believes that Mr Cousins has the necessary qualifications to serve as a director given his broad experience across the telecommunications, broadcasting and advertising sectors and will be an effective director.
 It does not intend or believe that Mr Cousins will act as a representative of the Government on the Telstra Board.
 It is not the Government's intention to issue additional directions specific to Telstra shares to the Future Fund (see "The Future Fund").
-The Government raised Mr Cousins' nomination with Telstra at the beginning of the week commencing 11 September 2006 and believes that it has given Telstra ample time to consider his nomination, having regard to his extensive experience.
+The Government raised Mr Cousins' nomination with Telstra at the beginning of the week commencing 11 September 2006 and believes that it gave Telstra ample time to consider his nomination, having regard to his extensive experience.